thovel/spore/README.md

 After "dispersing" to `production` you will get two spores defining the users jdoe and susan, but with additional information about what groups the users should get.
 Specifically, jdoe, being an `operator` gets to be in the `adm` group, which has sudo privileges.
+It's also possible to ask `spore-disperse` to make a keychain for "development secrets" and "production secrets" --- these will contain the gpg keys of susan and jdoe, as the .ini file dictates.

 About the tools